Jakub-Wysocki/ipac/README.md

-# ipac
+# About
 Simple program that from IPv4 address counts subnet mask, network address and range of hosts.
-Only standard C/C++ library.
-Currently CLI.
-I am working on GUI.
+It rely only on standard C/C++ library.
-# installation
+# Status
-Just copy the repository and compile the file.
-I'll add cmake file in the future.
-Works fine with g++ on Lubuntu
+This is a side project I made while learning programming.
+I am not developing it anymore.
+When I look at it today, the quality of the code, project structure and overall problem solutions are rather bad.